mfkimbell/high-level-system-design-exercise-notes/README.md

 * file also has reference to folder, why not just do it in name like AWS?
 * maybe we could implement a garbage colleciton sserverice that goes and tracks how manuy users are using the file in the kv sotre, and perdodically goes through and delted duplicates
 * can setup backup loadbalancers iwth a heartbeat ping, can use **Zookeeper** to coordiante heartbeat and other distibuted system stuff

+## Design Google Maps
+* make a list of requirements that EVERY ARCHITECHTURE DIAGRAM NEEDS, DAU/scale reads and writes , latency (how fast should a user expect a response), availability (will the system always be available to use), partition safety (i tie this in with availbility, so natural disasters, network disconnects/partitions), CAP and PACELC, data storage (s3, nosql, sql) IM ADDING THIS TO THE TOP, CLEAN THIS UP LATER
+* review dkstras and some graph algorithsm
+* read about spacial indexing and determing its most general uses, he says its upported by most databases
+* look up kafka vs kinesis, when do we need these?
+*